Sonata Arctica: Stones Grow Her Name (2011–2013)

 The Album's first single and video "I Have A Right" was released on April 18, the second single from the album, "Shitload of Money" was released on September 14.

 The Stones Grow Her Name World Tour began in April with summer festivals until August.
-The band plans to spend the fall playing headline shows in Finland and then mainland Europe.
-Several shows have also been announced for North America in December.

-Pariah's Child, The Ninth Hour and Talviyö (2014–present)
+Pariah's Child, The Ninth Hour and Talviyö (2014–2023)

 In a June 2013 interview concerning Henrik Klingenberg's own band Silent Voices, Henrik confirmed Sonata Arctica would go into recording for their eighth studio album in September 2013.
 When pushed for more information, he assured jovially: "If it doesn't come out by next year, we're in big trouble!"

 Concerning the progress and style of this new album, he also mentioned "The bulk of the album, we already have the demos ..." as well as "we want to focus on making songs that work live."

 During rehearsals, Henrik mentioned on his blog that songs they were rehearsing for the new album seemed to hearken towards Sonata Arctica's earlier days.
 He also mentioned their plan to record a 10-minute track for the new album.

-On August 26, 2013 the band officially announced on their Facebook page that Marko Paasikoski had left the band due to unsolvable issues with being part of a touring ensemble, and was replaced by bassist Pasi Kauppinen.
+On 26 August 2013 the band officially announced on their Facebook page that Marko Paasikoski had left the band due to unsolvable issues with being part of a touring ensemble, and was replaced by bassist Pasi Kauppinen.

 On January 9, 2014, the band officially announced via their official website that the band's next studio album, Pariah's Child, will be released on March 28, 2014.

 Tony Kakko commented on the style of the new album as well as its album artwork upon the release announcement:

 In summer 2014, the band re-recorded their first album, Ecliptica.
 It was released in October 2014.
 Tony stated that the band was hoping to record the songs in a manner faithful to the original, not in a manner that would completely change the feel of their original album.